Dominic Ferris: Collaborations

-Steinway & Sons
+Steinway and Sons

 When Ferris performed at an international press launch event for the Prince William–Kate Middleton royal wedding, a chance meeting with piano technician Ulrich Gerhartz led to Ferris's relationship with Steinway & Sons.
 He continues to the present day as a Steinway & Sons Global Ambassador.

 In 2018, as a Steinway & Sons Global Ambassador, Ferris recorded original piano arrangements of classic popular and musical theatre songs for Steinway's self-playing Spirio piano.

 The Piano Brothers

 Since 2014 Ferris and Indonesian pianist/composer Elwin Hendrijanto, who met during their studies at the Royal College of Music, have performed as The Piano Brothers.
 The Piano Brothers are a Steinway Ensemble (the equivalent of an individual's status as a Steinway Artist).
-On their international concert tours they combine classical music, musical theatre, their own arrangements of popular songs such as Coldplay's "Viva La Vida" and Adele's "Rolling in the Deep," songbook numbers, and compositions of their own such as "Ballade for Steinway."
+On their international concert tours they combine classical music, musical theatre, their own arrangements of popular songs such as Coldplay's "Viva la Vida" and Adele's "Rolling in the Deep," songbook numbers, and compositions of their own such as "Ballade for Steinway."
 The duo collaborated with the London Symphony Orchestra in 2019 on a recording at Abbey Road Studios of their symphonic arrangement of Muse's hit "Uprising" and perform internationally.

-Ferris & Milnes
+Ferris and Milnes

 In 2015 Ferris formed a second duo, joining with Martin Milnes as musical theatre double act Ferris & Milnes.

 They duo undertook performance feats such as "31 West End musicals in under 10 minutes" and the complete works of Andrew Lloyd Webber in seven minutes, and performed a George Gershwin medley at Lincoln Center.
 They performed their tribute "33 Sondheim Numbers in 5 Minutes" at the Stephen Sondheim 85th Birthday Gala at Theatre Royal, Drury Lane in 2015.